 Arrowroot Flour and the GAPS Diet or SCD

-Despite arrowroot flour’s ease of digestion, gut healing protocols such as the GAPS Diet, Specific Carbohydrate Diet or Autoimmune Paleo do not allow it.
+Despite arrowroot flour’s ease of digestion, gut healing protocols such as the GAPS Diet, Specific Carbohydrate Diet and Autoimmune Paleo do not allow it.
 This is due to the high starch content.
 Those with an imbalanced gut tend to have trouble fully digesting starch molecules.
 Hundreds of monosugars connected in long branchlike strands comprise each one.
 Undigested starch molecules serve as the perfect food for pathogenic yeasts, bacteria, fungi and other pathogens to thrive upon compounding the problem.

 However, once a person’s gut is healed, arrowroot is a perfect choice as one of the very first starches to reintroduce!